bbc/psammead/packages/components/psammead-most-read/README.md

 ## Roadmap

-Currently this package only exports the `MostReadItem` component.
+Currently, this package only exports the `MostReadItem` component.
 We will add a wrapper that will export a list of most read components using `@bbc/psammead-grid` to display the most read items on a grid.

 ## Contributing